What You Need for a Home Simulator

 Rapsodo MLM2Pro

-The Rapsodo MLM2Pro is the best value entry into simulator golf.
+The Rapsodo MLM2Pro punches well above its price class for simulator use.
 At $699, it includes a free E6 Connect subscription — the same software that costs $300/year with other units.
 That means five premium courses and full sim play out of the box.
-The radar + camera system delivers real spin data, not estimates, so your on-screen ball flight actually behaves like your real shots.
+After the first year, the E6 subscription runs approximately $199.99/year.
+The radar + camera system delivers real spin data, not estimates, so on-screen ball flight behaves like your actual shots.

-It requires a tripod and takes a couple minutes to set up each session (not as fast as some), but for a dedicated home sim where the tripod stays in place, that's irrelevant.
-The value proposition is hard to beat: real spin data + included sim software at $699.
+It requires a tripod and takes a couple of minutes to set up each session, but for a dedicated home sim where the tripod stays in place, that's largely irrelevant.
+The value proposition remains strong: real spin data plus included sim software at this price point is tough to beat.

 Technology